SSWConsulting/SSW.Rules.Content/rules/automated-ui-testing/rule.md

 <!--endintro-->

-## Why should we do automated UI testing?
+## Why should you do automated UI testing?
 As part of a test strategy, automating at the UI level can be helpful to check that key user workflows keep working as we expect.

 ## Benefits of automated UI testing